andresbejarano/BezierCurves2D/README.md

 * Remapping the parameterization range from 0-1 to any x-y.
 * Extending the curve for t<0 and t>1.
 * Curve subdivision at given parameter t (generating two independent Bezier Curves).

+## Notes
+The current implementation can be immediately adapted for 3D Bezier Curves.
+Currently, all Z-coordinates are set to 0.0.